bonn0062/tweemotions/README.md

 The link to the Sentiment140 dataset contains this information about the contents:

-**"Context:**
+*"Context:**

-This is the sentiment140 dataset.
+*This is the sentiment140 dataset.
 It contains 1,600,000 tweets extracted using the twitter api .
 The tweets have been annotated (0 = negative, 4 = positive) and they can be used to detect sentiment.

-**Content:**
+*Content:**

-It contains the following 6 fields:
+*It contains the following 6 fields:

--target: the polarity of the tweet (0 = negative, 2 = neutral, 4 = positive)
+*-target: the polarity of the tweet (0 = negative, 2 = neutral, 4 = positive)

--ids: The id of the tweet ( 2087)
+*-ids: The id of the tweet ( 2087)

--date: the date of the tweet (Sat May 16 23:58:44 UTC 2009)
+*-date: the date of the tweet (Sat May 16 23:58:44 UTC 2009)

--flag: The query (lyx).
+*-flag: The query (lyx).
 If there is no query, then this value is NO_QUERY.

--user: the user that tweeted (robotickilldozr)
+*-user: the user that tweeted (robotickilldozr)

--text: the text of the tweet (Lyx is cool)"
+*-text: the text of the tweet (Lyx is cool)"*

 ### Embedding

 The Word2vec embedding file can be downloaded here: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit

-**This is also too large to be made available on GitHub and must be downloaded separatedly in order to run the classifier.**
+**This dataset also too large to be made available on GitHub and must be downloaded separatedly in order to run the classifier.**

 ### Depressive Tweets